 Fred has provided investment and risk management services to corporations and institutions worldwide and worked with CEOs, CFOs and Head of Investment Divisions.
 Appearances on financial programs include CNBC, Bloomberg and other networks.
-He is a member of various financial services interest Groups including the UK Institute of Directors, the UK Association of Investment Companies, the Guernsey Chamber of Commerce and of the Guernsey Investment Fund Association ("GIFA").
+He is a member of various financial services interest Groups including the UK Association of Investment Companies.